mangabe16/lexos/doc_src/docs/user_guide/cluster/hierarchical-agglomerative-clustering.md

 - `show`: Controls whether the generated tree figure is displayed automatically.
 If `False`, the tree will not be displayed, but you display it later by calling `dendrogram.showfig()`.
 There are also methods that enable you to save it to a variable or file.
 - `title`: Adds a title to your dendrogram plot.
 - `figsize`: A tuple `(width, height)` in inches to set the size of the overall figure.
 For example, `(12, 8)` for a wider and taller plot.

+The easiest way to format your data for plotting is to generate a Lexos `DTM` instance and pass it to the `Dendrogram` class.
+However, `Dendrogram` also accepts two other formats:

+1. A Pandas DataFrame with document labels as row indexes and terms as column indexes (this is the equivalent of `DTM.to_df(transpose=True)`).
+2. A list of documents in which each document is a sublist containing the term counts.
+You can also pass equivalent numpy arrays.
+If you use data in this format, you will probably want to include a list of document labels using the `labels` keyword.

 ### Plotting Dendrograms with Plotly